-Recently Australia was shocked by the news that two men had lost their lives 500ft down a Broken Hill Mine.
-At the same time the name of Mazza appeared in the obituary notices of the local press.
-Probably it bore little significance to any but sorrowing friend and relatives – for few could cast their minds back to 1914.
-In that year World War 1 stated – and the Marvel Loch Mine fell in!!!
+22nd April 1959 – Australia was shocked by the news that two men had lost their lives 500ft down a Broken Hill Mine.
+At the same time, the name of Mazza appeared in the obituary notices of the local press.
+Probably, it bore little significance to any but sorrowing friends and relatives, for few could cast their minds back to 1914.
+For in that year, World War 1 started – and the Marvel Loch Mine fell in!!!

 WHEN THE MARVEL LOCH MINE FELL IN:

-Despite the rain that was falling steadily above ground, it was comfortably warm deep in the Marvel Loch Mine near Southern Cross, Western Australia on November 13th 1914.
-There, 60ft below the No.2 level, Tributers James Gorey, Michael O’Brien and Frank Mazza worked steadily at removing pillars and parts of the load left by the company which had been working on the mine some years earlier.
+Despite the steady rain falling above ground, it was comfortably warm deep in the Marvel Loch Mine near Southern Cross, Western Australia, on November 13, 1914.
+There, 60 feet below the No. 2 level, Tributers James Gorey, Michael O’Brien, and Frank ‘Fracis Claude’ Mazza worked steadily at removing pillars and parts of the load left by the company that had been working on the mine some years earlier.

-Despite crumbling ground which forced him back twice, he dug with super human strength to free his helpless and near unconscious friend.
+Despite crumbling ground that forced him back twice, he dug with superhuman strength to free his helpless and near-unconscious friend.
 O’Brien pleaded with Mazza to leave him and get away from the danger area.
-Mazza ignored the advice, eventually dragged his mate clear only seconds before another fall which would have crushed them both.
+Mazza ignored the advice, eventually dragged his mate clear only seconds before another fall, which would have crushed them both.
 Mazza then returned to try to help Gorey but saw he was beyond aid.
-The two men then made for the end of the level where the ground and roof were intact.
-Gorey who was from Victoria was a father of four children and his wife was in poor health.
+The two men then made for the end of the level, where the ground and roof were intact.
+Gorey, who was from Victoria, was a father of four children, and his wife was in poor health.

-Late in the evening of the 14th near despairing miners shouted for joy as their disbelieving ears heard a faint knocking.
-Despite lack of sleep and extreme exhaustion they redoubled their efforts.
-Next day the two men could be heard calling out and on the morning of the 16th rescuers reported that they had spoken to Mazza and O’Brien.
-Later that same day they were brought to the surface.
-Without food, water or light the two men had been entombed for 84 hours.
+Late in the evening of the 14th, near despair, miners shouted for joy as their disbelieving ears heard a faint knocking.
+Despite lack of sleep and extreme exhaustion, they redoubled their efforts.
+The next day, the two men could be heard calling out, and on the morning of the 16th, rescuers reported that they had spoken to Mazza and O’Brien.
+Later that same day, they were brought to the surface.
+Without food, water or light, the two men had been entombed for 84 hours.

-Mazza, who was presented with a certificate from the Mines Department was commended for his brave conduct.
+Mazza, who was presented with a certificate from the Mines Department, was commended for his brave conduct.
 Minister P Collier travelled from Perth to present the handsome framed certificate to Mr Mazza in person.
 “Mazza was true to the best traditions of mining” the report said.
 “He stood by his mates to the last.”
 Mazza was to carry that tradition beyond the boundaries of mining.
-He had stuck by O’Brien in the crumbling depths and he stuck by him in the shell shattered days of World War 1.
-His last act to his friend was to fashion a crude cross and place it at the head of O’Brien’s humble grave somewhere in France.
+He had stuck by O’Brien in the crumbling depths, and he stuck by him in the shell-shattered days of World War 1.
+His last act for his friend was to fashion a crude cross and place it at the head of O’Brien’s humble grave somewhere in France.
+Further Reading:-

-James Gorey is remembered on the Eastern Goldfields Miners Memorial at the WA Museum in Hannan Street, Kalgoorlie.
-The details can be seen at:- http://bit.ly/1KdRBSi
+James Gorey is remembered on the Eastern Goldfields Miners Memorial at the WA Museum in Hannan Street, Kalgoorlie. www.wavmm.com

 Moya Sharp